aSemy/qwic-test/readme.md

 unit tests.
 For any doubts please send me an e-mail at hmartins@qwic.nl

 #Factory Managment
-In our factory, you are responsible for planning the usage of assembly line for our Supply Chain. ​ Therefore you've decided to organize things a bit by planning everybody’s tasks.
+In our factory, you are responsible for planning the usage of assembly line for our Supply Chain. â€‹ Therefore you've decided to organize things a bit by planning everybodyâ€™s tasks.
 The logic is simple: the higher the number of bikes which can be assembled, the more people you can satisfy.

 ### Rules